-Boric acid or Boric Powder, also known as hydrogen borate or orthoboric acid, chemical formula of H3BO3 is oxygen-containing white crystals of born found in minerals and volcanic water or the end product of hydrolysis of boron halides or hydrides.
-Boric powder commonly get by acidifying and heating borax solution in chemistry.
-The shining white polymeric crystals structure of boric acid contains B(OH)3 units linked with infinite hexagonal layers due to hydrogen bonding.
+Boric acid or Boric Powder, also called hydrogen borate or orthoboric acid is a white crystalline solid with the chemical formula of H3BO3.
+It is found in minerals and volcanic water or the end product of hydrolysis of boron halides or hydrides.
+Boric powder commonly prepared by acidifying and heating borax solution in chemistry.
+It is commonly used as an antiseptic, insecticide, neutron absorber in the nuclear power generation process

 Na2B4O7(OH)4 + 2HCl + 3H2O → 4H3BO3 + 2NaCl

 BCl3 + 3H2O → H3BO3 + 3HCl

 Dilute aqueous boric acid solution contains mononuclear compound but various polymeric ions formed in concentrated chemical solution depending on the pH scale, concentration, and temperature.
 At 100°C, the acid changed to metaboric acid (HBO2), at 140°C to pyroboric acid.
 Finally, at a higher temperature, it is converted to boron trioxide (B2O3).

 - H3BO3 reacts with ethyl alcohol or ethanol in the presence of sulfuric acid to form alkyl or ethyl borate.
 It is used for quantitative chemical analysis of borates.

 - On fusion with metal oxides colored borate glasses are formed.